MahsaEnsafi/traffic-vision-yolo/README.md

 2. Training the YOLO model specifically for traffic vision tasks, optimizing it to detect and classify traffic-related objects.

-Dataset
+Dataset:

-This project uses the Traffic Signs Detection from Kaggle.
+This project uses the Traffic Signs Detection from Kaggle. (https://www.kaggle.com/datasets/pkdarabi/cardetection)